ucsbieee/mapache64/README.md

 UCSB IEEE is working on a large project where we build an arcade machine based on a 6502 microprocessor.
 I.E. <ins>no microcontrollers!</ins> Only the 6502 microprocessor, ROM and RAM ICs, and FPGA(s).

-This project will be carried out across 2 quarters.
-In spring'21, we will design the hardware and write the software.
-In fall'21, we will build the hardware and debug as needed.

 ### Motivation

 The UCSB ECE curriculum gives lots of opportunities to practice using microcontrollers (ECE 5, ECE 153ab, ECE 189abc).
 However, there are no classes that give practice in building systems from a microprocessor.
 Therefore, this club project is meant to fill that gap in experience.